bhatanerohan/Timeseries-anomaly-detection-Autoencoder/README.md

 2. Open the Jupyter Notebook in an environment that supports Python and Jupyter (like Anaconda or JupyterLab).
 3. Run the notebook cells sequentially to see the output and anomaly detection results.

-## Contributing
-Contributions to this project are welcome.
-You can suggest improvements or add new features by opening an issue or submitting a pull request.

-## License
-This project is open-sourced under the MIT license.

----

-Enjoy testing and improving your anomaly detection model!